 So the SEAT Leon is a sensible family car with sporty looks and a drive to match.
 The interior might lack the exterior’s inspiration, but it is well built and practical.

 For more detailed and in-depth analysis of the SEAT Leon read the interior, practicality, driving and specifications sections of our review.
-And, if you just want to see how much you can save on a Leon, click through to our Deals page.
+And, if you just want to see how much you can save on a Leon, click through to our SEAT Leon deals page.